What are report layouts?

 understand trends at a high level.

-unit can be represented this way.
+revenue by region can be represented this way.

 Create a layout